bilingualX/aprendendo-rockpaperscissors/README.md

 🌟 What I've Conquered:

-✨ Embracing Loops: I've harnessed the power of loops, letting me create dynamic and interactive gameplay.
+✨ Loops: I've harnessed the power of loops, letting me create dynamic and interactive gameplay.

 ✨ querySelector: I've mastered the art of selecting and manipulating HTML elements, adding flair to the game's interface.